-The Indian Lake High School/Ohio Hi-Point FFA Chapter celebrated strong leadership and considered perspective during their annual awards ceremony and banquet recently.
+The Indian Lake High School/Ohio Hi-Point FFA Chapter celebrated strong leadership and a successful year during their annual awards ceremony and banquet recently.

 Before the awards, more than 200 FFA members, parents and others supporters from the local agricultural community gathered in the auxiliary gym for a meal together.

-A variety of awards were presented throughout the evening.
-Dozens of first-year FFA members earned their Greenhand Degrees.
-Many older students earned Chapter Degrees.
+Many older students earned Chapter Degrees including Chloe Borgerding, Brylee Buyer, Madison Davis, Lane Hill, Alivia Kinney, Lane Kipker, Sarah Pond, Emerson Snapp, Lillian Strauser, Reed Strayer and Heidi Wolf.
 Several students were recognized for excelling in state ag contests and on judging teams.
-A total of five members were applauded for earning their FFA State Degrees and ILHS alum Alexis Clem was honored for earning her American Degree.
+A total of our members--Matthew Culp, Courtney Altstaetter, Hazel McDermit and Jessica Savage- were applauded for earning their FFA State Degrees and ILHS alum Ava Shroyer was honored for earning her American Degree.
 Finally, Triple K Farms was awarded an Honorary Degree for their longtime support of the ILHS/OHP FFA program.

-Ag educator and FFA Advisor Tanner Schoen handed out special awards naming Outstanding Students in each grade level.
+Ag educator and FFA Advisor Dan Young handed out special awards naming Outstanding Students in each grade level.

 Outstanding Students are:

-At the conclusion of the banquet, the current team of officers announced newly elected leaders for the 2023-24 school year.
+At the conclusion of the banquet, the current team of officers announced newly selected leaders for the 2026-27 school year.

 They are: